-What is an online workshop?
+What is an online conversation?

-The online workshops is anonymous so that everyone can safely express their individual views, and ideas are judged on their merit, rather than by who suggested them, so even the quieter voices can be heard.
+The online conversation is anonymous so that everyone can safely express their individual views, and ideas are judged on their merit, rather than by who suggested them, so even the quieter voices can be heard.